-d.
-If there is more than one surviving partner and children of the deceased artist, the partners are entitled to the estate as set out in item 1 above.
-Where the deceased leaves s no surviving partner 3.
-Children If the deceased artist had only one child, the child is entitled to the whole estate. b.
-If the deceased artist had two or more surviving children, the children take the whole estate in equal shares. c.
-If a deceased artist's child has not survived, but leaves any surviving children of that deceased child, then those grandchildren of the deceased are entitled to the share of the estate that would have gone to their deceased parent, in equal shares.
-4. Parent or parents only Parent or parents are entitled to the whole estate (if both survive, in equal shares).
-5. Brothers and/or sisters only a.
-The deceased artist's surviving brothers and sisters are entitled to the whole estate, in equal shares if there are more than one. b.
-If a deceased artist's sibling has not survived, but leaves a surviving child or children, then that/those child(ren) of the deceased are entitled to the share of the estate that would have gone to their deceased parent, in equal shares. c.
-If a deceased artist's nephew or niece would have been entitled to a share in the estate under 5b but has not survived and leaves any surviving children, then those children are entitled to the share that the nephew or niece would have had, in equal shares (and so forth until the entitlement is exhausted).
-6. Grandparents only Grandparent or grandparents are entitled to the whole estate (if more than one in equal shares).
-7. Aunts or uncles or cousins a.
-The deceased artist's aunts or uncles are entitled to the whole estate (if more than one, in equal shares). b.
-If an aunt or uncle of the deceased has died, leaving any surviving children, then those cousins of the deceased are entitled to the share of the estate that would have gone to the deceased's uncle/aunt, in equal shares.
-9. No relatives Deemed to be bona vacantia.
-The State is entitled to the whole estate.
+Circumstance Distribution Where the deceased leaves s a spouse 1.
+Spouse and no children If there is only one surviving spouse, the spouse is entitled to the whole of the estate.
+1. Opouse and no crimaren b.
+If there is more than one surviving spouse, each spouse shall be entitled to share in the estate: in accordance with a written "distribution agreement"; in accordance with a Court "distribution order"; or a personal representative can make an equal division of the property between spouses.
+2. Spouse and children a.
+If there is only one surviving spouse with children of the surviving spouse, the spouse is entitled to the whole of the estate. b.
+If there is more than one surviving spouse, and all surviving children are children of one or more of the surviving spouses, the spouses are entitled to the whole of the intestate in shares according to the rule describe in 1b. c.
+If there is a surviving spouse (or several surviving spouses) with children that are not of the surviving spouse(s), the spouse(s) is/are entitled to: the deceased's personal effects; and a statutory legacy; and one-half of the remainder (if any) of the deceased's estate.
+The child(ren) are entitled to the remainder of the estate (in equal shares).
+Where the deceased leaves ased leaves no surviving spouse 3.
+Children If the intestate had only one child, the child is entitled to the whole estate. b.
+If the intestate had two or more surviving children, the children take the whole estate in equal shares. c.
+If an intestate's child has not survived, but leaves any surviving children of that deceased child, then those grandchildren of the deceased are entitled to the share of the estate that would have gone to their deceased parent, in equal shares.
+L d.
+If an intestate's grandchild would have been entitled to share in the estate under 3c, but has not survived and leaves any surviving children, then those great- grandchildren of the deceased are entitled to the share that the grandchild would have had, in equal shares (and so forth until the entitlement is exhausted).
+4. Parent or parents (but no children) Parent or parents are entitled to the whole estate (if both survive, in equal shares).
+5. Brothers and/or sisters (but no children or parents) a.
+The intestate's surviving brothers and sisters are entitled to the whole estate, in equal shares if there are more than one. b.
+If an intestate's sibling has not survived, but leaves a surviving child or children of that deceased sibling, then that/those child(ren) of the deceased are entitled to the share of the estate that would have gone to their deceased parent, in equal shares.
+6. Grandparents (but no children, parents, siblings or nieces/nephews) Grandparent or grandparents are entitled to the whole estate (if more than one in equal shares).
+7. Aunts and/or uncles (but no children, parents, siblings, nieces/nephews The intestate's deceased parent's siblings are entitiled to the whole estate (in equal shares). or grandparents) b.
+If an intestate's deceased parent's sibling has not survived, but leaves a surviving child or children of that deceased parent's sibling, then that/those child(ren) of the deceased are entitled to the share of the estate that would have gone to their deceased parent, in equal shares.
+8. No children, parents, siblings, nephews/nieces or grandparents.